Performance & Optimization – New Threading Model

 5) ‘com.pilotfish.eip.ntm.stage.expirationTimeout’ – Expiration Timeout for thread pool in pool-per-stage mode.

 6) ‘com.pilotfish.eip.ntm.PoolPerRoute’.
 If this property set to ‘true’, system initializes one thread pool for one route (pool-per-route mode), not stage (stage-per-route mode).

 7) ‘com.pilotfish.eip.ntm.heartbeat.period’ – There’s such a notion as ‘heartbeat’ in the NTM.
 It means that every X milliseconds system calls necessary listeners and allows them to handle anything in the runtime at this precise moment.
 So, this property defines this heartbeat period in milliseconds.

 8) ‘com.pilotfish.eip.ntm.collectStatistic’ – defines if system should collect statistical data.
 If “true” – system collects statistics.

 9) ‘com.pilotfish.eip.ntm.dumpStatisticPeriodSeconds’ – period of time (in milliseconds) when the system saves statistical data to disk.
 Before that, NTM keeps statistical data in the memory.

 10) ‘com.pilotfish.eip.ntm.dumpStatisticFolder’ – the folder to store statistical data.

-11) ‘com.pilotfish.eip.ntm.memoryCheckPeriod’ – period in milliseconds when system stores information about memory and threads in runtime.
+11) ‘com.pilotfish.eip.ntm.memoryCheckPeriod’ – the period in milliseconds when the system stores information about memory and threads in runtime.

 12) ‘com.pilotfish.eip.ntm.allowCoreTimeout’ – If false (default) core threads stay alive even when idle.
 If true, core threads use keepAliveTime to time out waiting for work.